-Israel provides a unique opportunity for the study of intergroup relations, in light of the heterogeneity of the Israeli society across multiple social and political dimensions: national, religious, and ethnic (Canetti-Nisim, Ariely, and Halperin 2007, 92).
-Perhaps most relevant to the issue of majority nationalism, Israel is divided between a Jewish majority and a substantial Arab-Palestinian (and mostly Muslim) minority that constitutes around 20% of the local population.
-Research on the Israeli public opinion documents a trend of mutual rapprochement across Israeli Jews and Arabs since the 1970s, in contrast to common claims in the public media that the relations between these two groups deteriorate over time (Smooha 1987, 1992, 2002, 2004).
-This notwithstanding, scholars also point at “deep resentment toward the Arabs" within the Jewish Israeli citizenry, where there remains a strong opposition to Arab citizens' equal rights (Pedahzur and Yishai 1999).
+Israel provides a unique opportunity for the study of intergroup relations because of the heterogeneity of Israeli society across multiple dimensions—national, religious, and ethnic (Canetti-Nisim et al. 2007a, 92).
+Of great relevance to the issue of majority nationalism, Israel is divided between a Jewish majority and a substantial Arab-Palestinian (and mostly Muslim) minority that constitutes around 20% of the population.
+Research on Israeli public opinion documents a trend of mutual rapprochement across Israeli Jews and Arabs since the 1970s, in contrast to common claims in the public media that the relations between these two groups have deteriorated over time (Smooha 1987; 1992; 2002; 2004).
+Yet, scholars also point to “deep resentment toward the Arabs" within the Jewish Israeli citizenry, where there remains strong opposition to Arab citizens' equal rights (Pedahzur and Yishai 1999).
 There is also evidence for systemic discrimination against Arab Israeli citizens in state resource allocation (Peleg and Waxman 2011) and in the labor market (Khattab and Miaari 2013).

-The relations between Jews and Arabs in Israel are shaped, naturally, by Israel’s security situation, in which the Arab citizens are sometimes depicted as a ‘fifth column’ and a security threat (Smooha 2004).
-Without belittling the uniqueness of the Israeli case, concerns around Muslim immigrants have increasingly been framed in terms of security threats in other Western societies as well.
-This has been the case especially since the 9/11 terror attacks and the recent wave of terror attacks in Europe (Hellwig and Sinno 2016).
+The relations between Jews and Arabs in Israel are shaped, naturally, by Israel’s security situation, in which the Arab citizens are sometimes depicted as a “fifth column” and a security threat (Smooha 2004).
+Similar concerns around Muslim immigrants have increasingly been framed in terms of security threats in other Western societies as well, especially since the 9/11 terror attacks and the recent wave of terror attacks in Europe (Hellwig and Sinno 2016).

-The Israeli NL draft has sparked heated debates regarding its political implications to Jewish-Arab relations.
-One of the main criticisms leveraged against the NL is that the law expresses exclusion and alienation towards the Arab citizens of Israel (Fuchs and Kremnitzer 2014).
-Even commentators who do not believe that the law would have much impact on legal reality and constitutional law (e.g., Statman, in Statman and Yaacobson (2014)) are concerned that the NL would boost majority privilege sentiments at a time when expressing the importance of minority rights could have been more warranted.
+The draft of the Israeli NL has sparked heated debates regarding its political implications for Jewish-Arab relations.
+One of its main criticisms is that the law expresses exclusion and alienation toward the Arab citizens of Israel (Fuchs and Kremnitzer 2014).
+Even commentators who do not believe that the law would have much impact on legal reality and constitutional law (e.g., Statman and Yaacobson 2014) are concerned that the NL would boost majority privilege sentiments at a time when expressing the importance of minority rights is more warranted.
 Similarly, Harel (2013) cites a concern that the law “will provide an excuse to magnify the acute discrimination that already exists today against minorities in Israel.”

-Relevant to note, the NL remained in draft form at the time this research was conducted.
-Unlike many other nation-states where majority nationalism laws long became part of an established legal reality and legal culture, in Israel the NL is pending legislation.
-This interim status conveniently supports an experimental test of the law’s expressive impact, independent from whatever operative impact it might have once enacted.
-Therefore, we designed an experiment that explores the impact of the NL on discriminatory attitudes towards minorities.
+It is important to note that the NL remained in draft form at the time this research was conducted.
+This interim status facilitated an experimental test of the law’s expressive impact, independent from whatever operative impact it might have once enacted.
+Therefore, we designed an experiment that explores the expressive impact of the NL on discriminatory attitudes toward minorities.

-We are interested primarily in the implications of the NL on the willingness of the Israeli Jewish majority group to discriminate against the national-religious Arab minority group.
-Yet as discussed above, there is a theoretical reason to expect that activating a religious-ethnic conception of citizenship could spill over to other minority groups that may be perceived as challenging this identity.
-Therefore, and in order to situate discriminatory attitudes toward the Arab minority within a broader context, we examine also discriminatory attitudes toward three other minority groups in Israeli society: Ultra-Orthodox Jews, and immigrants from the former USSR, and the LGBT community.
+We are interested primarily in the impact of the NL on the willingness of the Israeli Jewish majority group to discriminate against the national-religious Arab minority group.
+Yet as discussed earlier, there is a theoretical reason to expect that activating a religious-ethnic conception of national identity could spill over to other minority groups that may be perceived as challenging this identity.
+Therefore we also examine discriminatory attitudes toward three other minority groups in Israeli society: ultra-Orthodox Jews, immigrants from the former USSR, and the LGBT community.